toolleeo/cli-apps/README.md

 * [hyperfine](https://github.com/sharkdp/hyperfine) - A command-line benchmarking tool.
 * [inxi](http://smxi.org/docs/inxi.htm) - A comprehensive system information script; provides information about CPU, graphics, audio and network devices, drives and partitions, sensors; implemented as a Bash script.
 * [iotop](http://guichaz.free.fr/iotop/) - "A Python program with a top like UI used to show of behalf of which process is the I/O going on".
-* [lfs](https://github.com/Canop/lfs) - A thing to get information on your mounted disks
 * [multitail](https://www.vanheusden.com/multitail/) - A command to open multiple log files in a single terminal window and monitor them in real-time.
 * [neofetch](https://github.com/dylanaraps/neofetch) - Neofetch is a CLI system information tool written in BASH.
 Neofetch displays information about your system next to an image, your OS logo, or any ASCII file of your choice.
 Currently abandoned.
 * [ngrep](http://ngrep.sourceforge.net/) - (Network grep) applies the `grep` logic to the network layer, allowing to match regular expressions against data payloads of packets; it recognizes IPv4/6, TCP, UDP, ICMPv4/6, IGMP and Raw across Ethernet, PPP, SLIP, FDDI, Token Ring and null interfaces.